Technology

 Effect on plants and humans

-Ammonia contains nitrogen which is essential for plants.
+Ammonia contains nitrogen, which is essential for plants.

-Affects respiratory tract and causes throat irritation
+Affects the respiratory tract and causes throat irritation

 Routes of exposure